Lyssaviruses are a group of viruses that include rabies and Australian bat lyssavirus (ABLV).

 Work involving contact with certain animals, or where travel to areas of disease risk is likely sometimes means getting vaccinated to reduce the risk of infection.
 Because the viruses are from the same ‘family’, the vaccination is the same as the one given for rabies.
 Talk to your doctor before beginning working with animals, or travelling to ensure that you receive the right advice about vaccinations.

-Given the rarity of infection, there may be some uncertainty about when symptoms appear after contact with the virus.
+Given the rarity of infection, there is some uncertainty about when symptoms appear after contact with the virus.
 Australian health departments state that symptoms appear between a few weeks and up to 2 years after exposure to an infected bat.

 Lyssaviruses can be prevented by rapid and thorough cleaning of the wound and by vaccination.
-If you are bitten or scratched by a bat in Australia, you should immediately:
+Even if you have had the rabies vaccine, If you are bitten or scratched by a bat in Australia, you should immediately:

 - wash the wound thoroughly with soap and water for at least five minutes